 - Maintain constructive relationships with coworkers and between teams.

 - Lead by example.

-- Set each other up for success by sharing information, helping each other and keeping workspaces organized and stocked with supplies.
+- Set each other up for success by sharing information, helping each other, and keeping workspaces clean and stocked with supplies.

 Demonstrate a Commitment to Healthy Communication: